spacetelescope/jwst/docs/jwst/introduction.rst

 coronagraphic, Aperture Masking Interferometry (AMI), and Time Series Observation (TSO) modes.

 Details of all the pipeline modules can be found at :ref:`pipeline-modules`.
-The remainder of this document discusses pipeline parameter files and gives examples of running pipelines as a whole or in individual steps.
+The remainder of this document discusses the general usage of the pipelines and steps.

 Reference Files
 ===============